instant CE certificate!

 This exercise helped Douglas gain a clearer picture of his family, his past and potential impact, jogging bits of memory as the information gained from the timeline was discussed.
 Think about your Douglas and his or her sexual abuse secrets.
 Would he or she benefit from utilizing the Timeline Exercise?

-This track has discussed the three core defenses commonly used by survivors of childhood sexual abuse of memory repression, dissociation and denial: as well as the role a Timeline Exercise places in assisting your client to uncover their sexual abuse secrets.
+in this section, we discussed the three core defenses commonly used by survivors of childhood sexual abuse of memory repression, dissociation and denial: as well as the role a Timeline Exercise places in assisting your client to uncover their sexual abuse secrets.

 QUESTION 1